Example of a query module written in C++

 }

-Magic functions are a Memgraph feature that lets the user write and call custom Cypher functions.
+Magic functions are a Memgraph feature that lets the user write and call custom Cipher functions.
 Unlike procedures, functions are simple operations that can’t modify the graph; they return a single value and can be used in any expression or predicate.

 Let’s examine an example function that multiplies the numbers passed to it.
 The